jlvFlores/catalog-of-my-things/README.md

 # 📖 OOP-school-library <a name="about-project"></a>

 **Catalog of my things** is a simple console app that allows users to manage collections of the things they own.
+Here is a [video](https://drive.google.com/file/d/1O0AY-0lq8AWu-bSShIZdy_u0z9KYdzfQ/view?usp=sharing) of how it works.

 ## 🛠 Built With <a name="built-with"></a>